Commercial content | 18+ | T&C's Apply

 Hull City’s biggest defeat came against Wolverhampton Wanderers in 1911 when they were defeated 8-0.
 In the Premier League, their biggest loss occurred in 2009, when they were defeated 6-1 by Liverpool.

-To date, Hull City’s biggest transfer fee paid out was £10 million, purchasing Abel Hernandez.
-The biggest transfer fee received was the £12.5 million the club were paid for Shane Long in 2014, who they had signed only six months earlier for a reported £6 million.
+To date, Hull City’s biggest transfer fee paid out was £13 million, purchasing Ryan Mason from Tottenham Hotspur.
+The biggest transfer fee received was the £17 million the club were paid for Harry Maguire in 2017.

 Hull City currently have a first-team squad of 36 players, including those promoted this season from the Hull City development squad.

 The current Hull City player of the year is Jarrod Bowen.

 The number of Hull City international players in the current Hull City squad stands at 17, with these 17 players playing or have played for their respective national teams.

 Notable Hull City former players include Nick Barmby, who started his career at Hull before becoming a regular in the England national side; Ian Ashbee, who captained the side in all four divisions, and most importantly to their first ever season in the Premier League, Dean Windass, who had two spells at the club and scored the winning goal at in the play-off final to secure Hull’s first ever season in the top flight; Jackie Smith, the only Hull player to be the leading scorer in all European leagues; Andy Davidson, the club’s leading appearance maker; and Chris Chilton, the club’s all time leading scorer.